 (C) Severity Three (Moderate).
 Qualified Vendor personnel will initiate a diagnostic process within the next business week.
 After the issue has been diagnosed, Vendor’s Product Manager will consider the resolution for delivery under a new Update of the Application based on a maintenance plan.
 Client will be kept informed of Vendor’s efforts as reasonably requested.

 (g) Implementation Updates.
 Implementing Updates is not included in the Annual Subscription Fee.
-If Client requires assistance in implementing any Updates, or to retrofit the Update for any customizations made to a prior release or to Vendor’s older versions of the Application, such assistance will be provided by Vendor under a Statement of Work.
+If Client requires assistance in implementing any Updates, or to retrofit the Update for any customizations made to a prior release or to Vendor’s older versions of the Application, costs associated with Vendor’s assistance will be mutually agreed within an Order Form.

 (h) Waiver of Vendor’s Obligations.
 Notwithstanding anything to the contrary contained herein, Vendor has no obligation to provide Maintenance, Updates, telephone support, or Content support under Section 5 (Content Support) for an Application that is subject to any Maintenance Exclusions.

 (a) Client will provide the Client Data to Vendor in computer-readable media per Vendor’s instructions so that Vendor can load the Client Data to the Data Center.
 Client is responsible for configuration of the Application, user and password administration, data migration, training, and other implementation activities unless Client engages Vendor to perform any of these services under a Statement of Work.
 All telecommunication connections and Computer Systems on Client’s side of the Service Demarcation Point will be the responsibility of Client.

 (b) Vendor will install the Application, loading of Content, and loading of Client Data in the Data Center.
 The Data Center will also include a high-speed connection to the Internet with sufficient capacity to meet the needs of Client using the Application under normal conditions.